-New Oracle optimizations to disable constraints/triggers and drop indexes https://delphixdocs.atlassian.net/wiki/spaces/CD/pages/6295763/ Configuring+OAuth2+authentication+for+API+access
+https://delphixdocs.atlassian.net/wiki/spaces/CD/pages/6295763/ Configuring+OAuth2+authentication+for+API+access

-In this release, Delphix has re-implemented the Oracle database masking options of Disable Constraints, Drop Indexes, and Disable Triggers as job tasks, using the Driver Support Plugin Framework (see page 598), improving both functionality and performance.
+Framework (see page 610), improving both functionality and performance.
 These optimizations apply to masking, reidentification, and tokenization jobs where these tasks are enabled.

-For details on the optimizations, usage, and known limitations of the Oracle Disable Constraints, Drop Indexes, and Disable Triggers driver support tasks, see Oracle Built-in Driver Support Plugin (see page 600).
+For details on the optimizations, usage, and known limitations of the Oracle Disable Constraints, Drop Indexes, and Disable Triggers driver support tasks, see Oracle Built-in Driver Support Plugin (see page 612).
 Upon engine upgrade, any existing jobs on built-in Oracle connectors where these options were selected will be upgraded to these enabled driver support plugin tasks.